Ahmad Shah Durrani: Tenth, eleventh, and attempted twelfth invasions of India (1769–1771)

 Between late 1769 and autumn 1771, Ahmad Shah attempted three more invasions of India.
 In December 1769, he advanced toward Peshawar but was unsure on how to reach Delhi, withdrawing back to Kandahar.
 In June 1770, Ahmad Shah again advanced to Peshawar, planning an invasion of India.
 However, undetermined to fight the Sikhs, he again withdrew.
-In August 1771, Ahmad Shah planned an invasion of India, with strong rumors circulating of Ahmad Shah attacking in the winter.
+In August 1771, Ahmad Shah planned an invasion of India, with strong rumours circulating of Ahmad Shah attacking in the winter.
 This was unfounded, and historian Robert Barker states Ahmad Shah would not cross the Indus due to opposition by the Sikhs.

 Third Khorasan campaign (1769–1770)

 Upon hearing of Afghan difficulties in Punjab, Nasrullah Mirza, son of the Afsharid ruler Shahrokh Shah, began preparing to declare independence.
 He first attempted to secure aid from Karim Khan Zand to no avail, before receiving support from the Kurds and raising an army in Chenaran.
 Ahmad Shah began marching from Herat to Khorasan between 1769 and 1770, occupying Torbat-e Jam and Langar.
 Nasrullah immediately rushed back to Mashhad, while Ahmad Shah arrived and besieged the city.

 Nasrullah dispatched Nader Mirza Afshar to try and seek aid, which he did receive from the chief of Tabas, Ali Mardan Khan.
 The siege at Mashhad persisted, and sortie attempts against the Afghans were made.
-Reinforcements under Nadee Mirza and Ali Mardan began arriving, and Ahmad Shah dispatched his general, Rasul Khan to battle against them.
+Reinforcements under Nader Mirza and Ali Mardan began arriving, and Ahmad Shah dispatched his general, Rasul Khan to battle against them.
 The Afghan contingent was repelled at Gonabad.
 Ahmad Shah sent a second army under Jahan Khan and Nasir Khan, which defeated the Persians, slaying Ali Mardan Khan and pursuing Nader Mirza as far as Soltanabad.

 Not wishing to fire upon the city as it contained the Imam Reza shrine, negotiations were opened and successfully saw Shahrokh submit again to Afghan suzerainty.
 Shahrokh also had his daughter, Gauhar-Shad, married to Timur Shah Durrani, with the marriage completed in the Afghan camp.
 Despite the surrender of Shahrokh and Nasrullah, Ahmad Shah had no intention of directly annexing Khorasan, and instead left Shahrokh to rule under Afghan suzerainty, who also furnished troops for the Afghan army.
 To ensure loyalty, one of Shahrokh's sons, Yazdan Bakhsh, was taken as hostage.
 Ahmad Shah began marching back to Kandahar on 9 June, ending his final military campaign.